 — Project CARS 3 (@projectcarsgame) August 24, 2020

-Speaking of driver aids; Project Cars 3 will also say goodbye to the traditional ‘racing line’ driver assist that highlights the quickest possible path around the track.
+Speaking of driver aids; Project Cars 3 also says goodbye to the traditional ‘racing line’ driver assist that highlights the quickest possible path around the track.

 While this was ideal for novices and those that were yet to learn track layouts, PC3 has abandoned this staple of racing games for a new and ‘improved’ system of their own design.
 Instead of the guide, there will be markers on the HUD, helping players to learn braking points and how to clip apexes.